-- The mobile phone must be switched off by the student and then passed to the teacher. - The teacher will take the mobile phone to reception where it will be placed in an envelope and labelled with the student's name and form. - In the first instance the student may collect their phone at the end of the school day. - Names, dates and details will be recorded using the Level 1 record system.
+• The mobile phone must be switched off by the student and then passed to the teacher.

+The teacher will take the mobile phone to reception where it will be placed in an envelope and labelled with the student's name and form.

+In the first instance the student may collect their phone at the end of the school day.

+Names, dates and details will be recorded using the Level 1 record system.
 Any repeat confiscation will be recorded, and further sanctions imposed using the behaviour policy for students not following the school rules.
+Confiscation of a mobile phone following use in any toilet or changing facility will automatically lead to a Level 3 sanction being issued.